ops-center/searchlight/docs/reference/searchlight/searchlight_run.md

 ### Options

 ```
       --address string                Address to listen on for web interface and telemetry. (default ":56790")
       --analytics                     Send analytical event to Google Analytics (default true)
-  -s, --config-dir string   Path to directory containing icinga2 config.
+      --config-dir string             Path to directory containing icinga2 config.
 This should be an emptyDir inside Kubernetes.
   -h, --help                          help for run
       --kubeconfig string             Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string                 The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --notifier-secret-name string   Name of Kubernetes secret used to pass notifier credentials. (default "searchlight-operator")
 ```

 ### Options inherited from parent commands